timsherrell/configure-ad/README.md

 </p>
 <br />
 <p>
   A box talking about certificate errors will pop up.
-Don't worry about anything it's saying.
+We can safely ignore this.
 It's not going to affect anything.
 Click the yes button to continue.
 </p>
 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/62024fab-24a8-4cb3-ad88-184087b119b3" />